Our 2021 Thanksgiving Menu and Guide – the make ahead menu!

 Before Guests Arrive…

-– make/bake the cranberry brie tarts
+– bake off the brie

-– set out bacon-wrapped dates and cocktails
+– set out the cocktails

 – remove the turkey and let it rest, then carve

 – bake off the rolls

 – serve up the turkey, gravy, and all the sides!

 Of course, enjoy the night with family and friends.
 You deserve it!!